uport-project/veramo-website/docs/guides/browser.md

 }
 ```

-Open `App.tsx` and replace with the following code:
+Open `src/App.tsx` and replace with the following code:

 ```tsx
 import React, { useEffect, useState } from 'react'